owenstranathan/owenstranathan.github.io/_posts/2017-08-30-Building-a-MediaPlayer-for-Android-I.markdown

 And so I must either find a way to edit the meta data for each file of my roughly 24 GB worth of music, or make a media player with a file-explorer style UI that gives me access to the tree-like file structure I already have my files arranged in.

-I opted for the second one although the search-ability proffered by the use of meta-data as a means of building a tag-based file system is almost enough of a boon, that I'm seriously considering extending the app to offer the ability to edit file meta-data and then switch back and forth between a tagging/meta-data based UI and the current file system UI.
-In any case the app is basic and it works for my needs, and it taught me a lot about Android which is pretty easy to be honest, the only challenges are the same challenges facing any UI programming, that is the use of threading to avoid UI blocking - but let's be honest that isn't that hard.
+I opted for the second one, although the search-ability proffered by the use of meta-data as a means of building a tag-based file system is almost enough of a boon, that I'm seriously considering extending the app to offer the ability to edit file meta-data and then switch back and forth between a tagging/meta-data based UI and the current file system UI.

-I'm considering doing a re-write because everything is always cleaner if you re-write it.
+In any case the app is basic and it works for my needs, and it taught me a lot about Android which is pretty easy to be honest.
+After I write this blog post, I'm considering doing a re-write because everything is always cleaner if you re-write it.

 So without further adieu lets talk about first times and working with Android studio.

 # Android Virgin

 Ahhh virginity...
-I mean for a technology...

 As with anything the first experience with a new technology can make or break the way you feel about it for a long time.
-If you have a terrible time because there are no good tutorials or the documentation sucks or because you are just having a shit day that day, it can ruin it for you for the rest of your life.
+If you have a terrible time, because there are no good tutorials or because the documentation sucks or because you are just having a shit day that day, it can ruin it for you for the rest of your life.

 Luckily this was not the case for me and Android - at least not entirely.
 From the